-The Written Response question is a valuable way to get instant response from contributors in their own words.
+The Written response question is a valuable way to get instant responses from contributors in their own words.
 Learn more on how to set up and capture this unique way of receiving feedback.

-Though the answers to written responses questions are qualitative, they are included in UserTesting’s Analytics tools because they provide instant data—without having to watch a single second of video.
+Though the answers to Written response questions are qualitative, they are included in UserTesting’s analytics tools because they provide instant data—without having to watch a single second of video.

 - Gathering first impressions

-- Determining where participants want to click and what stands out to them
+- Determining where contributors want to click and what stands out to them

 - Verifying that contributors grasp the concepts presented to them